๐ŸชฉIntro to Comparative Politics

 External Intervention and Foreign Influence

-• Diaspora financing and foreign sanctuary for rebel groups can sustain conflicts that might otherwise burn out
+• Diaspora financing and foreign sanctuary for rebel groups can sustain conflicts that might otherwise burn out from exhaustion or lack of resources.

 Rapid Change and Disruption

 Sudden transformations can overwhelm existing institutions and social arrangements, creating instability even in previously stable societies.
 Modernization theory and its critics debate whether development reduces or temporarily increases violence risks.
+The short answer: rapid change can do both, depending on whether institutions can keep up.

 Rapid Social and Economic Changes

-Compare: Resource scarcity vs. rapid change—scarcity represents chronic structural pressure, while rapid change creates acute disruption.
+Compare: Resource scarcity vs. rapid change: scarcity represents chronic structural pressure, while rapid change creates acute disruption.
 Both can trigger violence, but they suggest different policy responses (redistribution vs. managed transition).

 Quick Reference Table